rafael-santiago/tulip/doc/MANUAL.md

 Into the ``Feel me``'s solo code you could see that I introduced some ``save-points``.
 I did it seeking for a fancier typesetting.
 The ``Tulip`` tries to adjust the things by itself, however, sometimes you need to do it by your own.
-Keep in mind that internally we got some heuristics for best fitting but they are just heuristics.
+Bear in mind that internally we got some heuristics for best fitting but they are just heuristics.
 It is impossible handle all cases.
 Do not forget that you got control ``tags`` and ``separators`` to be in control.
 Your ``tab``, your rules.

 Continuing...
 Here goes one of the most popular bass lines of the Universe written by ``Charles Mingus``